|

 area where the board will touch the rest of the bot.

+Stick the board to the front of the bot.
 Take the black and red jumper wires and attach them to convenient

 locations on the lower +V (for the red) and GND (for the black) rails of